Performance comparison of optimization methods on variational quantum algorithms: Unitary Coupled-Cluster ansatz based on coupled-cluster amplitudes

 \section{Unitary Coupled-Cluster ansatz based on coupled-cluster amplitudes}

-Several classes of systems remain challenging to solve, even for the coupled cluster methods considered as the golden standard in quantum chemistry.
-Those systems are usually plagues by ``quasidegeneracy'', meaning that the wavefunction cannot be decomposed into a single leading component.
+Several classes of systems remain challenging to solve, even for the coupled cluster methods, which are considered the golden standard in quantum chemistry.
+Those systems are usually plagued by ``quasidegeneracy'', meaning that the wavefunction cannot be decomposed into a single leading component.
 This leads to an important deterioration of methods relying on the single determinant assumption (also said to be mono-reference)~\cite{bulik2015can}.
 This issue can be partially solved by developing multi-reference coupled cluster approaches (see Refs.~\cite{bartlett2007coupled,lyakh2012multireference} for a review).
-Owing to the recent developments of quantum algorithms in the NISQ-era, there has been a renewed interest in the unitary formulation of coupled cluster (UCC) which is naturally suited for quantum computation and naturally extendable to generate multi-reference wavefunctions~\cite{peruzzo2014variational,evangelista2019exact}, while being intractable on classical computers~\cite{romero2018strategies}.
-Several formulations of UCC have been investigated to go beyond the standard UCCSD method where only fermionic excitations from occupied to virtual orbitals (with respect to the reference determinant, usually the Hartree--Fock one) are considered~\cite{romero2018strategies,greene2021generalized,lee2018generalized,mizukami2020orbital,sokolov2020quantum,grimsley2019adaptive}.
+Owing to the recent developments of quantum algorithms in the NISQ-era, there has been a renewed interest in the unitary formulation of the Coupled-Cluster (UCC), which is naturally suited for quantum computation and naturally extendable to generate multi-reference wavefunctions~\cite{peruzzo2014variational,evangelista2019exact}, while being intractable on classical computers~\cite{romero2018strategies}.
+Several formulations of UCC have been investigated to go beyond the standard Unitary Coupled-Cluster Singles and Doubles (UCCSD) method where only fermionic excitations from occupied to virtual orbitals (with respect to the reference determinant, usually the Hartree--Fock one) are considered~\cite{romero2018strategies,greene2021generalized,lee2018generalized,mizukami2020orbital,sokolov2020quantum,grimsley2019adaptive}.
 However, the number of operators (and thus the number of parameters) can rapidly become problematic if implemented naively.
-A powerful approach is provided by the Adaptive Derivative-Assembled Pseudo-Trotter (ADAPT) types of ansatz~\cite{grimsley2019adaptive,claudino2020benchmarking,Yordanov2021,gomes2021adaptive,liu2021efficient,tang2021qubit,zhang2021mutual}, which allows to adaptively increase the number of operators in the ansatz one by one until reaching a given accuracy.
+A powerful approach is provided by the Adaptive Derivative-Assembled Pseudo-Trotter (ADAPT) types of ansatz~\cite{grimsley2019adaptive,claudino2020benchmarking,Yordanov2021,gomes2021adaptive,liu2021efficient,tang2021qubit,zhang2021mutual}, which allows us to adaptively increase the number of operators in the ansatz one by one until reaching a given accuracy.
 In this work, we employ a different strategy by taking advantage of the amplitudes extracted from the traditional coupled cluster method performed on a classical computer.
-In coupled cluster, the exponential ansatz reads as follows
+In the coupled cluster, the exponential ansatz reads as follows

 where \(\ket{\Phi_0}\) denotes the reference determinant (like the Hartree--Fock wavefunction) and

 (\(\eta\) denotes the total number of electrons) is usually truncated to singles and doubles only:

 One could think of determining the CC amplitudes \(\mathbf{t}\) variationally, but this is not convenient in practice because the Baker--Campbell--Hausdorff (BCH) expansion cannot be used (because \(\hat{\mathcal{T}}^\dagger \neq - \hat{\mathcal{T}}\)).
 Tractable implementations rely on a non-variational optimization using the ``Linked'' formulation: